-

 Being nice is mean.

 I had a problem with being too nice.
 Because I once had a job that involved phone sales, I knew how hard the job is and I had a soft spot for those trying to make it work.
-So … Continue reading
+So when … Continue reading

 Posted in Uncategorized